Bavarian Food in Munich – Classic Dishes, Hearty Portions and Local Words on the Menu

 Soups

-Soups are the classic appetizer in an inn in Bavaria.
-On many menus you will only find soups under the heading „Starters“.
-Popular are the semolina dumplings soup (small semolina dumplings), baking pea soup (baking peas in beef broth), liver spaetzle soup or liver dumpling soup (dumplings made of liver with chives).
+Soups are the classic starter in an inn in Bavaria.
+In many places you will find soups listed under “Starters” rather than their own category.
+Traditional favourites include semolina dumpling soup (small, soft dumplings made from semolina), baking pea soup (crunchy baked dough pieces served in beef broth), liver spaetzle soup, and liver dumpling soup (a hearty broth with liver dumplings and herbs).

 Liver dumpling soup ; Picture: © silencefoto – Fotolia.com